CequinaVFX/NukeQueue/README.md

 # NukeQueue

+Created by Luciano Cequinel (www.cequinavfx.com) to report bugs or suggestions lucianocequinel@gmail.com

-to install, put NukeQueue.py on your .nuke folder
+To install, put NukeQueue.py on your .nuke folder

 You can find your .nuke folder at:
 Linux:      /home/login name/.nuke